sav-che/TL-2/Authors/Waldstein, Franz de Paula Adam (Graf) {std. Waldst.}.md

-> [!cite] BHL link: this entry starts at [page 30](https://www.biodiversitylibrary.org/item/103250#page/90/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 30](https://www.biodiversitylibrary.org/page/33066370) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Waldstein, Franz de Paula Adam \[Graf\] (1759-1823), Austrian soldier and botanist; in campaigns against the Turks and North African states as Maltese knight 1777-1781; in the Austrian-Turkish war and the Prussian campaign 1787-1789; dedicating himself to botany from 1789 together with Paul Kitaibel, mainly travelling in historical Hungary; in the Austro-French war in Italy 1797; continued his botanical studies from Vedröd near Pressburg (Bratislava), again in active service in the Austrian army 1809; from 1814 in possession of the family estate in Bohemia (nr Oberleutensdorf). (*Waldst.*).
+Waldstein, Franz de Paula Adam \[Graf\] (1759-1823), Austrian soldier and botanist; in campaigns against the Turks and North African states as Maltese knight 1777-1781; in the Austrian-Turkish war and the Prussian campaign 1787-1789; dedicating himself to botany from 1789 together with Paul Kitaibel, mainly travelling in historical Hungary; in the Austro-French war in Italy 1797; continued his botanical studies from Vedröd near Pressburg (Bratislava), again in active service in the Austrian army 1809; from 1814 in possession of the family estate in Bohemia (nr Oberleutensdorf).
+**Abbreviated name**: *Waldst.*

 #### Herbarium and types